Are Dogs Colorblind? Canine Vision Explained

 It’s important to understand that any discussion of an animal’s sense of color will come from a place of bias, as we instinctively judge them against how we see the world.

-Humans typically have three color receptors, or cones, inside their eyes.
-When a human is considered to be color blind, that typically means there’s a defect in one of their three cones, so they see the world with only two functioning cones.
+Photoreceptors are the light-sensitive cells located in the retina at the back of the eye and are essential for vision.
+There are two types of photoreceptors: cones and rods.
+Color perception begins with the absorption of light by cones.
+Humans have three types of cones, which means they have trichromatic color vision.
+When a human is considered to be color blind, that typically means there’s a defect in one of their three types of cones, so they see the world with only two functioning cone populations.
+They have dichromatic vision.

-Dogs, on the other hand, only have two color receptors in their eyes at all.
-That means that a normal dog’s vision would be analogous to a colorblind human’s eyesight.
-In that sense, then, dogs are definitely color blind.
+Dogs, on the other hand, only have two types of cone receptors in their eyes, so they are considered dichromatic.
+That means that a normal dog’s vision would be somehow analogous to a colorblind human’s eyesight.
+In that sense, then, one could say that dogs are color blind.

 That doesn’t mean that a dog’s vision is inferior to ours, though — that would be a biased way of looking at the situation.
-In lieu of a third color cone, dogs have rod-dominated retinas that let them see better in the dark, while also giving them superior motion-tracking abilities.
+In lieu of a third type of cone photoreceptor, dogs have rod-dominated retinas that let them see much better in low light conditions, while also giving them superior motion-tracking abilities.

 Also, dogs don’t rely strictly on color the same way that humans do.
 Instead, they use other cues, such as brightness and position, to give them information about a given situation.
 It’s worth noting that a dog will use visual cues to supplement their sense of smell rather than as a primary means of interacting with the world, whereas humans are much more visually-based creatures.